Nokdujon/meta-backend-developer-2023/1. Programming in Python/1.3. Read in data, store, manipulate and output new data to a file/README.md

 6. Fill in the `read_file_in_reverse()` function to return a list of the lines of a file in reverse order.

 <br>

-## Final Step: Let's submit your code!

-Nice work!
-To complete this assessment:

--   Save your file through File -> Save
--   Select "Submit Assignment" in your Lab toolbar.

-Your code will be autograded and return feedback shortly on the "Grades" tab.
-You can also see your score in your Programming Assignment "My Submission" tab.
-<br> <br>

-## Feedback

-Nice work!
-To complete this assessment:

-## 1. Function read_file

-All test cases passed.

-## 2. Function read_file_into_list

-All test cases passed.

-## 3. Function write_first_line_to_file

-Function write_first_line_to_file is not implemented

-## 4. Function read_even_numbered_lines

-All test cases passed.

-## 5. Function read_file_in_reverse

-All test cases passed.